wdv4758h/open-source-contribution/README.rst

 Join Me
 ========================================

-Contribute more to your favorite language to make its ecosystem better!
+Contribute more to Open Source community to make it better!